 Claim to Fame: New Zealand’s first public Art Gallery and the most extensive collection of old master paintings in New Zealand.

 Speights is one of New Zealand’s most award-winning beers.
 It is the “Pride of the South”.
 As a non-beer drinker, the highlight for me was the full range of product tastings at the end.
-However, to Jeff, a former homebrewer, this Dunedin brewery tour was fascinating.
+However, this Dunedin brewery tour was fascinating to Jeff, a former homebrewer.
 Therefore, he describes the tour here:

-The finale of the tour includes a ½ hour visit to the tasting room for unlimited refreshment.
+The finale of the tour includes a ½ hour visit to the tasting room for unlimited refreshments.
 The tour has a selection of all their current beers on tap, as well as ciders, the Hopt range of soda, and other non-alcoholic beverages.
-Check the Speights Brewery official website for more information.
+Reserve your Speight’s Brewery guided your with tasting here

 Claim to Fame: Gold medal winner at the 1877 Brewery awards (winning stars still on their logo today).